PushmanPHP/pushman/readme.md

 ## Todo for Version 2.1
 * OSX fonts look odd.
 Maybe its the modular-scale thing?
 * Look into why div.cover does not work on mobile devices.
+* Write tests :/ Integrate with travis-ci
+* Integrate with StyleCI

 ## Official Documentation
 Documentation for usage can be found on the [Pushman website](http://pushman.dfl.mn/docs).